 Reality: If you went to Las Vegas and put a chip on every square, you would be bankrupt before midnight.
 The worst marketers lack focus because they fear missing out on someone or something.
 By trying to be everywhere, the brand will drain itself and eventually end up being nowhere.

 Every brand has limited resources, whether they’re financial, time, people, or partnerships.
-Marketers always face the temptation of an unlimited array of choices, whether in the possible target market, brand messages, strategies, or tactics.
+Marketers always face the temptation of an unlimited array of choices.
+Focus the possible target market, brand messages, strategies, or tactics.
 The smartest brand leaders limit their choices to match up to their limited resources, to focus on those that will deliver the highest return.

 When you focus, five amazing things happen to your brand: